nidza07/nidza07.github.io/QC-docs/general usage.md

 To do so, press the applications key or open the context menu on that message.
 As long as this was a message you posted, the menu will contain an option to edit it.
 You can also use the shift+E shortcut on your message to access the edit feature directly.

-Keep in mind that you can not post multiple messages in a row until a few hours pass.
+Keep in mind that you cannot post multiple messages in a row until a few hours pass.
 If you have something to add to your last message, you can edit it.

 Note: All the functions mentioned above such as editing, voting, or labeling a topic require you to exit out of a topic and then come back to it to see the changes you have made.
-This is a limitation exclusive to the forum inside the Playroom client
+This is a limitation exclusive to the forum inside the Playroom client.

 #### Forum subscriptions
 Unlike in your inbox, subscribing to a topic or a forum won't send any e-mails.
 In this case, the topic or topics from a forum will  be accessible in your subscriptions section.
 Use this to access any favorite or useful topics more quickly.

 ### Send a history report
 This option is the only recommended way to report something to the Playroom staff.
 It is the easiest way for you to send us your history, as well as for us to review it.
-When you select this option, you will be asked what do you want to send.
+When you select this option, you will be asked what you want to send.
 Both options are explained there.
 Send a discussion report to report something that happened in a public chat or in private messages, or a game report to report a bug.

 Note: This option will only send your current history, since the time you have connected to the Playroom.
 You cannot use this option to report something that happened several days ago, since only the current history will be sent.